emanuelepaiano/espresso-portal/README.md

-FreeWifi PHP Portal for for coffee or restaurants hotspot Works on Ubiquiti Unifi controller
+FreeWifi PHP Portal for coffee or restaurants hotspot Works on Ubiquiti Unifi controller

 WARNING: THIS RELEASE WORK, BUT IT'S A WORK IN PROGRESS (CLIENTS FRONTEND ONLY).